angular-architects/ngrx-toolkit/docs/docs/mutations.md

 This guide covers

-- Why we do not use `withResource`, and the direction on mutations from the community
+- Why we do not use [`withResource`](./with-resource), and the direction on mutations from the community
 - Key Features:
   - The params to pass (via RxJS or via `HttpClient` params without RxJS)
   - Callbacks available (`onSuccess` and `onError`)
   - Calling the mutations (optionally as promises)
-  - State signals available (`value/status/error/isPending/status/hasValue`)
+  - State signals available (`value/status/error/isPending/hasValue`)
 - `httpMutation` and `rxMutation` as standalone _functions_ that can be used outside of a store
 - `withMutations` store _feature_, and the usage of `httpMutation` and `rxMutation` functions inside the feature